quicwg/base-drafts/draft-ietf-quic-recovery.md

 considered effectively part of path delay and incorporated into the RTT estimate.

-When adjusting an RTT sample using peer-reported acknowledgement delays, an
+Therefore, when adjusting an RTT sample using peer-reported acknowledgement delays, an endpoint:
-endpoint:

 - MAY ignore the acknowledgement delay for Initial packets,